 - Wax your car: Some car waxes are specially formulated to reduce the effects of splattered insects.
 Wax your car right before the start of love bug season to reduce their deleterious effects.

 Hope these ideas help to keep those amorous insects out of your life and your house!
 And if you have other bugs bugging you, contact us right away—we’d love to help!
-We use only the best organic products to eliminate bugs from your home.
+We use only the best risk-reduced, green “organic” products to eliminate bugs from your home.
 We’re proud to be green!